-Once you have nano installed, you’ll need to know how to use it.
-Fortunately, for most users and most uses, there’s a few shortcuts to learn and that’s it.
-For most people, you really don’t need to know a whole lot for basic functionality.
+Once you have Nano installed, you’ll need to know how to use it.
+Fortunately, for most users and most uses, there are a few shortcuts to learn and that’s it.
+For most people, you don’t need to know a whole lot for basic functionality.
 As you’re making basic edits, that works.
 It’s pretty easy.

-My usual blurb (that I cut and paste) to tell people how to save a file in nano is actually just this little snippet:
+My usual blurb (that I cut and paste) to tell people how to save a file in Nano is just this little snippet:

 press [keybt]CTRL[/keybt] + [keybt]X[/keybt], then [keybt]Y[/keybt], and then [keybt]ENTER[/keybt]